salutcava/demoqa/readme.md

 **Scenario with examples :**

-Do not forget to use "Scenario Outline" instead of simply "Scenario
+Do not forget to use "Scenario Outline" instead of simply "Scenario"

 **Launch tests cli**